 All vehicles parked on school grounds must be registered with the Principal or his designee, and must display a valid parking permit.
 You are to park only in the lot designated on the permit.
+Parking permits may be purchased at the office when registering vehicles.

-Parking permits may be purchased for \$20.00 per year to be paid in full at the beginning of the year.
+Parking permits are sold for \$20.00 per year to be paid in full at the beginning of the year.